barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-The next step requires Docker have 'write' access to the GCR repo 'redislabs-university'.
+The next step requires Docker to authenticate to GCR with 'write' access to the 'redislabs-university' repo.

-If not, do this to apply a service account JSON key to Docker.
+To get access, follow instructions here to apply a service account JSON key to Docker.

+22. Then run:

 ```bash
 sudo docker push gcr.io/redislabs-university/admin-training-dns